jlwitthuhn/cycles-shader-editor/README.md

 You will use largely the same basic flow when using this library.
 The key points here are:

-* CyclesShaderEditor::GraphEditor is the main class used to represent a Node Graph Editor window.
+* cse::GraphEditor is the main class used to represent a Node Graph Editor window.
 * Calling GraphEditor::create_window() will cause the window to appear.
 * Once a window exists, loop calling GraphEditor::run_window_loop_iteration() until it returns false.
   * This method is responsible for handling user input and drawing.